Diabetic Foot Pain Symptoms

 3. Blood sugar levels.

 As a diabetic, you will know how important it is to keep a track on your blood sugar levels.
 If your levels are too high for a longer period of time, there can be a link to foot and heel pain.
 Make sure you are monitoring your blood sugar levels on a daily basis.
+There are blood sugar level testing devices you can use at home to do this regularly.

 You may find that it is a good idea to keep a chart and try to spot where your feet are more painful and identify any sort of trend.